 Although its exact origin is unknown, the fruit is likely indigenous to the Western Ghats of India and was one of the first cultivated fruits.
 More broadly, jackfruit has historically been a staple food in India, Myanmar, China, Malaysia, Sri Lanka, Indonesia, and the Philippines.

 Nearly all parts of the jackfruit tree can be used, including the trunk, leaves, fruit, and seeds.
-Although the fruit can be consumed fresh, both ripe and unripe, it is often cooked, canned, or processed into ice cream, jam, jellies, or pastes.
-Jackfruit is also considered a meat substitute due to its high nutritional value and meat-like texture when cooked.
+Although the fruit if often consumed fresh, both ripe and unripe, it is often cooked, canned, or processed into ice cream, jam, jellies, or pastes.
+Jackfruit is also considered a meat substitute due to its high nutritional value and texture when cooked.

-Generally, jackfruit come in two types: firm or soft.
+Generally, jackfruit comes in two types: firm or soft.
 Varieties recommended in the United States include Black Gold, Dang Rasimi, Golden Nugget, Honey Gold, Kun Wi Chan, Lemon Gold, and NS1.
 Most have been developed overseas in Australia or Malaysia.

-Jackfruit’s outer skin, made up of hexagonal, conical apices, becomes greenish yellow to brownish yellow when ripe.
+Jackfruit’s outer skin, made up of hexagonal, conical apices, becomes greenish to brownish yellow when ripe.
 The flesh or pulp can range in color from amber to dark yellow or orange.
 Jackfruit is a compound fruit that contains between 100 and 500 seeds ranging in size from three-quarters of an inch and 1.5 inches in diameter.
-The seeds can also be cooked and eaten, with a taste similar to chestnuts.
+The seeds can be cooked and eaten, with a taste similar to chestnuts.